rerun-io/rerun/examples/python/depth_guided_stable_diffusion/README.md

 Depth Guided Stable Diffusion enriches the image generation process by incorporating depth information, providing a unique way to control the spatial composition of generated images.
 This approach allows for more nuanced and layered creations, making it especially useful for scenes requiring a sense of three-dimensionality.

 # Logging and Visualizing with Rerun
 The visualizations in this example were created with the Rerun SDK, demonstrating the integration of depth information in the Stable Diffusion image generation process.
-Here is the code for generating the visualisation in Rerun.
+Here is the code for generating the visualization in Rerun.

 ## Prompt
 Visualizing the prompt and negative prompt